-As of December 31, 2011, Data I/O was not a party to any legal proceedings, the adverse outcome of which in management's opinion, individually or in the aggregate, would have a material adverse effect on our results of operations or financial position.
+As of December 31, 2013, we were a party to two employee restructuring related separation claims, which have been accrued in our restructuring charges.
+We were not a party to any other legal proceedings, the adverse outcome of which in management's opinion, individually or in the aggregate, would have a material adverse effect on our results of operations or financial position.